adetalhouet/ocp-ztp/hypershift/README.md

 EOF
 ~~~

-# Setup DNS entries for hypershift cluster
+Setup DNS entries for hypershift cluster.
+Example with named configuration.

+Two records are required for the hypershift cluster to be functional and accessible.
-Points to one of the hub cluster nodes.
-This is for the hosted cluster API server, which is exposed through NodePort
+The first on is for the hosted cluster API server, which is exposed through NodePort
 ~~~
 api-server.hypershift-test.adetalhouet.ca.
 IN	A	192.168.123.10
 ~~~

-Points to one of the workers of the hypershift cluster.
-This is to provide ingress.
-Keepalived could be used with HAProxy to setup a VIP instead.
+The second one is to provide ingress.
+Better solution could be implemented to have keepavlive and load balancing between the workers.
 ~~~
 *.apps.hypershift-test.adetalhouet.ca.
 IN	A	192.168.123.20
 ~~~

-# Create the hypershift cluster namespace
+Create the hypershift cluster namespace

 `oc create ns hypershift-test`

-# Create ssh and pull-secret secret
+Create ssh and pull-secret secret so we can provision the bare metal node and access them later on.

 ~~~
 export SSH_PUB_KEY=$(cat $HOME/.ssh/id_rsa.pub)